 - Authors’ Lounge – Four salons named after famous authors who were guests of the hotel – Joseph Conrad, Somerset Maugham, Noël Coward and James Michener, with signed books on display.
 Very picturesque with plenty of old world charm.
 Decorated with turn-of-the-century style wicker furniture with hand-painted fabrics.
 Very popular for afternoon tea, society weddings and elegant events.
 Also offers a selection of high-end brand of teas ‘Mariage Freres’ and a signature afternoon tea set.

-- The Bamboo Bar – Bangkok’s first ever jazz bar with a sensual jungle-like ambience – Has a mirrored ceiling, vintage mirrors in black bamboo frames, bar stools with tiger skin print patterns.
-Very masculine with dark teakwood, rattan furniture and rattan fan wing blades.
+- The Bamboo Bar – Bangkok’s first ever jazz bar with a sensual jungle-like ambiance – Has a mirrored ceiling, vintage mirrors in black bamboo frames, bar stools with tiger skin print patterns.
+Very masculine with dark teakwood, rattan furniture, and rattan fan wing blades.
 Has colonial apothecary-style wall cabinets that showcase bottle and barrel-aged cocktails.
 Offers personalized alcohol bottles – guests can be served with bottles bearing their own name.
-Décor has sextons, compasses and pictures of former patrons, including Louis Armstrong, Mick Jagger and Audrey Hepburn etc. Features a live band and jazz performances.
+Décor has sextons, compasses, and pictures of former patrons, including Louis Armstrong, Mick Jagger and Audrey Hepburn etc. Features a live band and jazz performances.